joope/wanna-app/README.md

-# Wanna-App - Easiest way to find activities and friends!*
+# Wanna-App - Easiest way to find new activities and friends!

 Wanna-app is an node/angular application that's meant to help people to organize and join activities.
 It's developed using sails framework.